finos/FDC3-Sail/docs/FAQ.md

 ### **What do I need to do in order to create my own app which is compatible with FDC3?**

 You are able to turn any basic financial web page into an FDC3 app by following these steps:

-- Create your simple web page.
-- Import the FDC3 rulebook.
-Do this by adding a small snippet of free code to your web page that links it to the official FDC3 library.
-This will instantly teach your web page how to understand the universal FDC3 language.
-- Tell the app what to listen for.
-Write a few basic lines of instructions which will tell your app how to behave.
-This makes it compatible with FDC3.
+1. Web apps cannot talk to each other directly through FDC3 without a host framework.
+Your app must be run inside an enterprise container or a browser extension.
+2. Create your app defenition by describing it so that the desktop agent knows how to launch it, and what data it supports.
+Use a configuration file in JSON to host this.
+3. The web app needs to be actively listening for incoming data or intents from the rest of the desktop.
+You can do this by adding the code to handle data using JS.
+4. Test your app using FDC3-Sail.
+To do this you will need to serve your application locally.
+Then configure your App Definition JSON, drop it into Sail's local directory, and use Sail's built-in [FDC3 Workbench](https://github.com/finos/FDC3/blob/main/toolbox/fdc3-workbench/README.md) to mock and monitor interactions.
+   **This is a heavily simplified explination, so see these links for further understanding:
-- More information is avaliable through the course, [How to develop with FDC3](https://training.linuxfoundation.org/training/developing-solutions-with-fdc3-lfd237/)
+- Learn through the online course, [How to develop with FDC3](https://training.linuxfoundation.org/training/developing-solutions-with-fdc3-lfd237/)
 - Also see [toolbox package holding sample web applications](https://github.com/finos/FDC3/tree/main/toolbox/fdc3-example-apps)
+- Don't forget, [Using the FDC3 Workbench](https://finsemble.interop.io/docs/connect-apps/interop/FDC3Workbench/) which provides more in-depth examples and more advanced intel on the code.